 - Salt and pepper

-- 1 medium yellow onion, roughly chopped
+- 1 medium yellow onion, peeled and roughly chopped

-- 2 teaspoons fresh thyme leaves
+- 2 teaspoons fresh thyme leaves - or ¾ teaspoon dried

 - Preheat oven to 425 degrees F.

 - Prep the garlic for roasting: Cut ¼ inch off the top of the garlic to expose some of the cloves.
 Do not peel it.
 Place it on aluminum foil and generously drizzle with about 1 tablespoon of olive oil, ½ teaspoon salt and a few grinds of freshly ground black pepper.
 Fold up the foil and close tightly by twisting it from the top.
 Set aside.